 Connect the air supply duct to the inlet air collar on the boiler.
-The air inlet collar for the SL1000 is 5.88" OD.
-The air inlet collar for the SL1500-SL3000 is 9.88" OD.
+The air inlet collar is 5.88" OD.
 Fasten the air inlet duct to the collar with sheet metal screws at 90° angles and seal with aluminum tape or sealant.